 Layer on an antioxidant along with your sunscreen to help boost protection against the damaging impact of UV rays—they result in free radicals, unstable molecules that harm skin.
 There are lots of antioxidants you can choose, green tea, reservatrol, coenzyme Q10, ferulic acid.
 We love them all but especially Vitamin C because it has oodles of research to support its benefits in boosting collagen production, brightening the skin and evening out its tone.
 You can never use too many antioxidants – the more the merrier!
 Check out our Bespoke Vitamin C Serum, made with a cocktail of antioxidants and other skin beneficial ingredients to help make your skin glow.

-- Moisturize, Moisturize, Moisturize.
+- What is the Best Moisturizer for Menopause Skin?
 Menopause skin is drier for several reasons, including a decreased ability to hold onto moisture.
 It can be an issue especially in areas where the air is dry.
 Moisturize as much as you need, making sure to include these 3 types of ingredients:

 *some ingredients can be both emollient and occlusive (caprylic/capric triglyceride, glyceryl stearate, squalene, shea butter, etc)